rtfrancis/tretton37/README.md

 #### Installation:

-After you're cloned the project, cd into the "tretton37" folder and run `npm install`.
+After you've cloned the project, cd into the "tretton37" folder and run `npm install`.
 After that has finished, run `npm run client-install`.
-And now that those are done, you can start the server and run the app with `npm run prod`.
+Once those are done, you can start the server and run the app with `npm run prod`.

 #### Project: